FC Vitosha Bistritsa: 2016–2020: From third tier to first tier, then dissolution

 Vitosha finished the 2015–16 V Group in second place after CSKA Sofia, but due to the adoption of a new league structure for the Second League, they were promoted again.
 In the meantime, the club started investing in a youth academy consisting of five youth teams for the 2016–17 season and reconstruction works on the club's stadium.
-On May 3, 2017, Vitosha presented an update of their current club crest.
-A few days later, on May 8, 2017, they also signed a sponsorship agreement with Bulgarian gambling company Efbet for the upcoming two seasons.
+On 3 May 2017, Vitosha presented an update of their current club crest.
+A few days later, on 8 May 2017, they also signed a sponsorship agreement with Bulgarian gambling company Efbet for the upcoming two seasons.

-On June 2, 2017, Vitosha won the play-off relegation match against Neftochimic Burgas and achieved promotion to the top division for first time in their history.
+On 2 June 2017, Vitosha won the play-off relegation match against Neftochimic Burgas and achieved promotion to the top division for first time in their history.

 Despite their poor performance during the regular season of their maiden season in the top tier, where Vitosha finished last with the worst defense and attack, and gaining only one victory, Vitosha avoided relegation from the 2017–18 First League, winning the play-offs against Pirin Blagoevgrad and Lokomotiv Sofia.
 Vitosha improved their performance in the next season, avoiding relegation once more.

 The 2019-20 season was disastrous for Vitosha, however.
 The team finished in the last place in the regular season, with only one win.
 Since the number of matches in the second phase was reduced by half for the season, Vitosha was mathematically relegated even before the relegation phase started.
 This ended their three-year stay in the Bulgarian top tier.

 On 28 September 2020, after several matches from the new season were completed, the first team was dissolved while keeping only the youth teams.

 2021–present: Re-founding and amateur leagues

 On 25 May 2021 the team announced that they would join the Third League playing the most with youth academy players and Nikolay Hristozov as manager.
 At the end of the 2021–22 season, Vitosha finished in second place in the Southwest Third League, but the team was promoted to the Second League after Tsarsko Selo, which was relegated from the First League, announced its dissolution, thus leaving an empty spot in the Second League.
 The Bulgarian Football Union gave Vitosha the place in the Second League, since they had accumulated the most points out of all second-placed teams from the regional third leagues.

 During the 2022–23 season, while competing in the Second League, Vitosha also qualified for the Bulgarian Cup.
 Vitosha made a surprising performance by eliminating first tier side Botev Vratsa in the round of 32, after eliminating Chernolomets Popovo in the first round.
 Vitosha set up a meeting with another First League team, Lokomotiv Sofia in the round of 16.
+They lost this game 3–0.